 Consider Your Web Hosting

 Do look for web hosting companies that offer localized servers.
-You can also opt for a content-delivery network to leverage a global-distribution network of servers instead.
+You can also opt for a content-delivery network to leverage a global distribution network of servers instead.

 Companies also tend to register multiple country code domain names in different languages to help with localized domain traffic, this is because they expect the site to be shown in the native language.
 For example, if you use the ‘.pl’ domain extension, then your users might expect you to use the Polish language.
-Also, someone in Poland will click in the search results a domain extension ending with .pl rather than another country code.
-You can adjust the setting in you Google console to match the domain name domain extension.
+Also, someone in Poland will click in the search results on a domain extension ending with .pl rather than another country code.
+You can adjust the setting in your Google console to match the domain name domain extension.